 Yoko Ono was on hand to unveil a bronze statue of her late husband today in 2002 at the newly re-branded Liverpool John Lennon International Airport.
 Near a sketch of his face with the words “Above Us Only Skies”, he stands gazing over the check-in area at 7 feet tall, when in reality John was 5′ 11″.
 The place is lousy with Beatles, naturally.

-Disney Studios scrapped their plans for a 3-D remake of The Beatles Yellow Submarine, to be directed by Forrest Gump oscar winner Robert Zemeckis using remastered soundtracks from the original film.
+Disney Studios scrapped their plans for a 3-D remake of The Beatles Yellow Submarine today in 2011, to be directed by Forrest Gump oscar winner Robert Zemeckis using remastered soundtracks from the original film.
 Reasons given to the Entertainment press included budget concerns and the fact that the surviving Beatles weren’t particularly keen on the idea.

 Rock and Roll Birthdays